A tropical approach to a generalized Hodge conjecture for positive currents: Introduction

 \section{Introduction}

-The main goal of this article is to construct an example that does not satisfy a stronger version of the Hodge conjecture introduced in \cite{DemaillyHodge}.
+The main goal of this article is to construct an example that does not satisfy a strong version of the Hodge conjecture for strongly positive currents introduced in \cite{DemaillyHodge}.
 To state our main results, we first recall some basic definitions, following \cite[Chapter I]{DemaillyBook1}.

 Let $X$ be a complex manifold of dimension $n$.
 If $k$ is a nonnegative integer, we denote by $\mathscr{D}^{k}(X)$ the space of smooth complex differential forms of degree $k$ with compact support, endowed with the inductive limit topology.
 The space of currents of dimension $k$ is the topological dual space $\mathscr{D}'_{k}(X)$, that is, the space of all continuous linear functionals on $\mathscr{D}^{k}(X)$: